Radial Gradients in Dust-to-Gas Ratio Lead to Preferred Region for Giant Planet Formation: Implications for planet formation

 The only influence dust has on the H$^-$ opacity is via the metallicity dependence $Z$ of the gas.
 We set $Z$ equal to the local dust-to-gas ratio in our gas accretion calculations as the metals delivered via dust are present in the gas phase at the H$_2$ dissociation front.
 Equating $Z$ to the dust-to-gas ratio is justified because the $Z$ dependence of $\kappa (\mathrm{H}^-)$ results from its dependence on the availability of free electrons, most of which are sourced from metallic species.
 Although some of these metals might be present in the gas, the dust contribution dominates.
 This is likely to be true even in the most dust depleted regions of the outer disk as CO is predicted to be the dominant gas phase metal in this region.
 This molecule does not dissociate until much deeper in the planetary atmosphere, and hence it will not contribute free electrons in the region where H$^-$ opacity becomes important.

 We use this information to calculate gas accretion rates onto a planetary core as a function of disk location and time using the analytical scaling laws provided by \cite{Lee2015}, modified for the linear dependence on the bound radius and the weak dependence on nebular density \citep[see][]{Lee2020}.
-The gas-to-core mass ratio (GCR) at time $t$ in the `dusty' planetary envelope regime is given by:
+The gas-to-core mass ratio (GCR) at time $t$ (with accretion beginning at $t_{\rm 0}$) in the `dusty' planetary envelope regime is given by: